lsdbf/rustychip8/README.md

 # rustychip8
-CHIP 8 CPU on rust
+CHIP 8 interpreter on rust